jhemmi/QgisDiffPlugin/README.md

 # Qgis Diff Plugin
-Diff plugin make a diff between a vector in Qgis and a text file
+Diff plugin makes a diff between a vector in Qgis and a text file

 Find issues, codes & home page on gitHub